ApolloAuto/apollo/docs/07_Prediction/jointly_prediction_planning_evaluator.md

 After that, map elements are extracted from HDMap files.
 As elements of lane/road/junction/crosswalk are depicted in points in HD map, they are conveniently processed as polylines.

 ### VectorNet
-The polyline features are first extracted from a subgraph network and further fed into a globalgraph network (GCN) to encode contextual information.
+The polyline features are first extracted from a subgraph network and further fed into a global graph network to encode contextual information.

 ## Decoder
 Our decoder implementation mainly follows the [TNT](https://arxiv.org/abs/2008.08294) paper.
 There are three steps in TNT.
 For more details, please refer to the original paper.